Supercompliers: Conclusion

 \section{Conclusion}

-In this paper, we develop methods to characterize the supercomplier subpopulation in an instrumental variable framework with a binary instrument, treatment, and outcome.
-We show that under the standard LATE assumptions plus outcome monotonicity, we can completely identify characteristics of supercompliers.
-Because the plausibility of our identifying assumptions may depend on context, we propose a sharp joint test of their validity.
+In this paper, we develop methods to characterize the supercomplier subpopulation in a canonical instrumental variable framework with a binary instrument and treatment.
+We show that under the standard LATE assumptions plus outcome monotonicity, we can identify the characteristics of supercompliers.
+Because the plausibility of our identifying assumptions may depend on context, we develop sharp joint tests of their validity.
 In the presence of outcome monotonicity violations, we show that the average characteristics we identify are a linear combination of the characteristics of those benefiting from and those harmed by treatment receipt, implying that the bias will be small when few individuals are harmed by treatment receipt.
-Our identification results lead to natural estimators, which can be easily implemented using standard instrumental variable regression techniques via existing Stata commands.
-We also show that complier characteristics can be similarly estimated via instrumental variable regressions, without the need for bootstrapped standard errors.
-Finally, we note that analogous supercomplier characteristics estimators can be devised in other research designs, such as the regression discontinuity design.
+Our identification results lead to natural estimators, which can be easily implemented using instrumental variable regressions via existing Stata commands.
+Finally, we show that supercomplier characteristics can be used to incorporate social weights in a welfare analysis of the marginal value of public funds.

-Our methods complement existing tools in heterogeneity analysis and help to answer the question of who benefit from gaining treatment eligibility.
-We illustrate their utility in a randomized experiment by \citet{Ashrafetal2015}, which intervened to incentivize migrant savings.
-A fruitful avenue for future research would be to derive treatment assignment rules based on supercomplier characteristics and study their efficacy.
+We illustrate the utility of our tools using data from two job-training experiments, the National Job Corps Study and the National Job Training Partnership Act Study.
+We find that participants whose labor market outcomes were improved by Job Corps had relatively higher baseline incomes, while the adult women who benefited from JTPA had relatively lower baseline incomes.
+To the extent that a social planner values redistribution, our results imply a lower MVPF for Job Corps and a higher MVPF for JTPA.

 \begin{singlespace}

 \end{singlespace}

 {}